gvwilson/buildtogether.tech/src/errors/index.md

 We often want to know exactly what went wrong, so Python and other languages store information about the error in an object (which is also called an exception).
-We can [%i "exception!handling" "catch exception" %][%g catch_exception "catch" %][%/i%] an exception and inspect it as follows:
+We can [%g catch_exception "catch" %][%i "exception!handling" "catch exception" %] an exception and inspect it as follows:

 [%inc catch_exception.py %]
 [%inc catch_exception.out %]